codacy/docs/docs/organizations/managing-security-and-risk.md

     -   Alternatively, [apply a coding standard](using-coding-standards.md) that includes patterns belonging to the Security category.
     -   Confirm that the latest [commits](../repositories/commits.md) to the default branches of your repositories are analyzed.

-Codacy opens a new item when it detects a new security issue on the default branch of a repository.
+Codacy opens a new finding when it detects a new security issue on the default branch of a repository.

-Codacy closes an item in either of the following cases:
+Codacy closes a finding in either of the following cases:

 -   Codacy detects that the associated issue isn't present in the most recent analyzed commit and therefore is fixed
 -   You [ignore the associated issue](../repositories/issues.md#ignoring-and-managing-issues)
 -   You [disable the tool](../repositories-configure/configuring-code-patterns.md) that found the associated issue

 !!! important
-    Deleting a repository deletes all open items belonging to that repository.
+    Deleting a repository deletes all open findings belonging to that repository.

-### How Codacy manages items detected on Jira {: id="opening-and-closing-jira-items"}
+### How Codacy manages findings detected on Jira {: id="opening-and-closing-jira-items"}

 !!! note
     -   For Codacy to detect Jira issues, you must [integrate Jira with Security and risk management](./integrations/jira-integration.md).
     -   Codacy retrieves updates from Jira once a day.
 If an issue is opened and closed on the same day, Codacy may not detect it.
     -   To make sure that Codacy detects Jira issues correctly, assign the **security** label when creating the issue or immediately after.

-Codacy opens a new item when it detects a new Jira issue with a **security** label (case-insensitive).
+Codacy opens a new finding when it detects a new Jira issue with a **security** label (case-insensitive).

-Codacy closes an item when it detects that the associated Jira issue is marked as Closed.
+Codacy closes a finding when it detects that the associated Jira issue is marked as Closed.

-## Item statuses
+## Finding statuses {: id="item-statuses"}

-The following table describes how item statuses map to deadlines:
+The following table describes how finding statuses map to deadlines:

 <table>
     <thead>
         <tr>
             <th>Status category</th>
-            <th>Item status</th>
+            <th>Finding status</th>
             <th>Deadline</th>
         </tr>
     </thead>